Curriculum Vitae

 Memberships of Academic Societies

-Wetlands International--IUCN Species Survival Commission Crane Specialist Group, Japanese Ethological Society, Ornithological Society of Japan
+Wetlands International--IUCN Species Survival Commission Crane Specialist Group, Japanese Ethological Society

 Ph.D main thesis